-High thresholds are proposed for exercising any of the powers, but a simple majority is all that is needed for an SO or AC to petitionto use a power.
+ANSWER: At the CMSM Sole Member level, high voting thresholds for the SOs or ACs collectively are proposed for prompting the Sole Member to exercise any of the powers within ICANN.
+How a given SO or AC decides to act internally is a separate matter.
+For example, as explained in Section 7 of the Proposal, a simple majority is all that is needed for a given SO or AC to petition the CMSM to use a power.

----

-QUESTION: SOs and ACs definitely become part of a California unincorporated non-profit association governed by certain provisions of the California Code.
+7. QUESTION: SOs and ACs definitely become part of a California unincorporated non-profit association governed by certain provisions of the California Code.

-SOs and ACs are already part of a California non-profit corporation – they are part of ICANN.
-In participating in the CMSM, the SO or AC does become a participant in an unincorporated association (the CMSM itself), but participants in the SO/AC do not.
-The individual SO or AC does *not* need to be recognised as an unincorporated association.
-This addresses one of the key concerns raised with the previous model of individual SO/AC membership.
+ANSWER: Currently, SOs and ACs are already participating in ICANN, which is a California nonprofit public benefit corporation, and to the extent that they exist as recognized in ICANN Bylaws, they are already a part of ICANN.
+In participating in the CMSM, the SOs or ACs do not change in any way from their current status.
+CMSM will be an unincorporated association (the CMSM itself), but SOs and ACs do not need to become unincorporated associations.
+The CMSM is specifically designed to address the need for legal personhood to enforce community rights while at the same time avoiding any requirement that SOs and ACs become legal persons to participate.
+Therefore, individual SOs and ACs will be able to participate in the exercise of the community rights without any need to change their current status.
+This addresses one of the key concerns raised in comments regarding the previous model of individual SO/AC membership from the First CCWG-Accountability Proposal from May.

----

-QUESTION: How many votes does each AC/SO get in the Decision phase?
+8. QUESTION: How many votes does each AC/SO get in the Decision phase?

-The proposal is to allocate 5 votes available to each of the following:- ASO, ccNSO, GNSO, GAC and ALAC.
+ANSWER: The proposal is to allocate five votes to each of the following: ASO, ccNSO, GNSO, GAC and ALAC.
 There would be two votes available to each of the following: RSSAC and SSAC.

----

-QUESTION: On slide 14, what is the "governing body" of e.g. GNSO?
+9. QUESTION: On slide 14, what is the “governing body” of e.g., GNSO?

-The discussion inside the GNSO would likely be held at the stakeholder group level and conveyed via the GNSO Council Chair.
+ANSWER: The discussion inside the GNSO would likely be held at the stakeholder group level and conveyed via the GNSO Council Chair.
 However, it would be up to the GNSO to determine how decisions are made.

----

-QUESTION: My understanding is the "Single Member" is a California unincorporated non-profit association governed by certain specific provisions of the California Civil Code.
+10. QUESTION: My understanding is the “Single Member” is a California unincorporated non-profit association governed by certain specific provisions of the California Corporations Code.

-Correct.

----
+ANSWER: Yes.

-QUESTION: Shouldn't the voting be weighted depending on the issue?
-For example, if it is a gTLD issue, should the GNSO vote be weighted above that of the ccNSO and ASO and vice versa
+11. QUESTION: Shouldn't the voting be weighted depending on the issue?
+For example, if it is a gTLD issue, should the GNSO vote be weighted above that of the ccNSO and ASO and vice versa?

-What ICANN does regularly does not change.
+ANSWER: What ICANN does regularly does not change.
 Accordingly, the GNSO and the ccNSO will continue to be responsible for policy development within their respective domains.
 Voting is for special powers that affect all parties equally and is not a specific SO/AC issue.
 When it comes to specific group issues there is the Independent Review Process (IRP).
-Members of a particular AC or SO can directly file an IRP and seek a binding decision based on new bylaws standard of review.
+Members of a particular AC or SO can directly file an IRP and seek a binding decision based on the new bylaws standard of review.
 In other words, the community powers won’t generally affect one SO or AC particularly.

----

-QUESTION: Is there a consequence of the GAC not deciding to vote?
+12. QUESTION: Is there a consequence of the GAC not deciding to vote?